 Lenders send this information to Equifax once a month, but we update your report once a week if anything changes.

 Your credit report is a record of your credit history.
-It shows how you've handled credit in the past allowing lenders to assess your level of risk when you apply for credit.
-This information helps lenders decide whether or not to lend to you and what rates to offer.
+It shows how you've handled credit in the past, which helps lenders decide whether or not to lend to you and what rates to offer.
 It contains information such as how much money you've borrowed and if you repay bills on time.
 It also contains some public record information – like if you’re on the electoral roll, or if you have a bankruptcy in your name.

-But your credit report doesn't stay the same from the moment you first get one.
-It's a constantly changing record that reflects if and how you use credit throughout your life.
+But your credit report doesn't stay the same – it's a constantly changing record that reflects how you use credit throughout your life.

-Here's your quick guide to how it gets updated and how often...
+Here's a quick guide to how it gets updated and how often...